 YOUTH EXPLORING CAREERS

-The Mid-Atlantic States Youth Exploring Careers Program seeks to build both personal and job readiness skills with in-school youth ages 16 through 21 in Salem County and in- and out-of-school youth ages 14 to 24 in Burlington County.
+The Mid-Atlantic States Youth Exploring Careers Program seeks to build both personal and job readiness skills with in-school youth ages 16 through 21 and out-of-school youth ages 16 to 24 in Salem County.
 Youth are provided with both classroom and workplace experiences to prepare for rewarding and high-paying careers in the food, retailing and manufacturing sectors.
 Youth will be prepared to succeed in life through independent life skills, job skills and job placement.

 The program focuses on personal development, job readiness, reading improvement and academic achievement specifically through: